Skip to content

 Overview

 Alienation Analysis in Insights helps you assess the risk of losing current users due to product changes by comparing Overall Liking (Liking + Purchase Intent) between products.
 Available under the Analysis tab once surveys are closed and all responses are collected, this tool is designed for Alienation Assessor research projects.
+The analysis provides a tiered risk classification — Low, Moderate, or High — so you can quickly gauge the severity of potential user loss.
 You can analyze your full audience or focus on specific segments for more targeted insights.

 Accessing Alienation Analysis